Kankalamurti: Legend

 Kankalamurti is one of the three most popular aspects of Bhairava; the others being Brahmashiraschedaka-murti and Bhikshatana-murti.
 Shiva – as the terrifying Bhairava – cuts the fifth head of the creator-god Brahma (an act iconographically depicted as Brahmashiraschedaka-murti) and that head/skull stuck as kapala (skull-cup) to Bhairava's left palm due to the sin of beheading Brahma.
 To expiate the sin, Bhairava had to undertake the vow of a Kapali: wandering the world as a naked mendicant with the skull of the slain as his begging bowl.
 This gentle beggar form is Bhikshatana-murti.

-The Kurma Purana narrates that Bhairava, after the encounter with the sages of the Deodar Forest, continued to wander, visiting various countries of gods and demons before he finally reached the abode of the god Vishnu.
+The Kurma Purana narrates that Bhairava, after the encounter with the sages of the Devadaru forest, continued to wander, visiting various countries of gods and demons before he finally reached the abode of the god Vishnu.
 Vishnu's gatekeeper Vishvaksena did not allow him to enter.
 Angered, Bhairava slew Vishvaksena, impaled the corpse on his trishula (trident) and carrying it over his shoulder, which added to his sin.
 Bhikshatana-murti transformed into Kankala-murti, the one with a skeleton.
 Bhairava, now as Kankala-murti, entered Vishnu's abode and begged for food.
 Vishnu offered his own blood as food in one version.
 In another version, Vishnu cut an artery on Bhairava's forehead; a stream of blood spurts into his begging bowl as his food.
 Vishnu then directed Bhairava to visit the sacred city of Varanasi, where his sin would be expiated.
 The encounter with Vishnu's gatekeeper is also retold with some variation in the Vamana Purana and the Matsya Purana.
 Kankala-murti wandered with his begging bowl in his hand and the corpse or skeleton on his shoulder.

 All Puranas agree that upon reaching Varanasi, Brahma's skull falls off Bhairava's palm and Vishvaksena's corpse disappears.
 Vishvaksena is resurrected and the sanctified Bhairava-Shiva casts off the appearance of Kankala-murti and returns to his abode.

 Another legend about Kankalamurti is that Shiva assumed the form when he slew Vamana, an avatar of Vishnu.
 Vishnu assumed the form of Vamana, a huge form that encompassed the huge universe to teach a lesson to the demon Mahabali.
 After Mahabali was humbled, the Vamana form became a nuisance to the world and the gods.
 On their request, Shiva destroyed Vamana and used his back bone as a weapon.
 Thus, Shiva held the kankala (bones) of Vamana and became known as Kankalamurti.
 Another interpretation is that Kankalamurti is Shiva as the dissolver of the universe and the bones symbolize destruction.